Seasonal Marketing for E-Commerce: Planning Your Year

 How Did Strategic Seasonal Execution Deliver Results?

-A women's activewear store analyzed 18 months of data.
+A women's activewear store analysed 18 months of data.
 Seasonal pattern:

 They planned accordingly: